Foto DNA-based monitoring for assessing the effect of invasive species on aquatic communities in the Amazon basin of Ecuador.

-DNA-based monitoring for assessing the effect of invasive species on aquatic communities in the Amazon basin of Ecuador.
+DNA-based monitoring for assessing the effect of invasive species on aquatic communities in the Amazon basin of Ecuador

 Traditional biomonitoring of aquatic ecosystems is time-consuming, expensive and requires extensive taxonomical knowledge.
 DNA-based monitoring does not have these disadvantages, but an extensive database of DNA sequences of all target species is needed.